Things You Should Know Upfront

 When we get your films we will get in touch with an eta on when your films will be shared with you.
 The turnaround times listed with each service are an approximate and can vary depending on our workload.
 If we think it will be longer than our expected turnaround we will let you know.

-After informing you of our turnaround we will get to work, our workflow is as follows:
+After informing you of our turnaround we will get to work.
+Both stores have a slightly difference workflow but it is like this:

-- Develop your Colour C41 film in our converted Noritsu (named 'Nori') processor or develop your B&W or ECN-2 in our Jobo ATL2+ (named 'Hawk') processor using single shot B&W or ECN-2 chemistry.
+- Develop your Colour C41 in our linear processor and B&W or ECN-2 films in our semi-automatic processor using single shot B&W or ECN-2 chemistry.
 We do not offer an in house E6 service however, we do use another lab so feel free to send us your slide films.

-- Once developed your film is then scanned using one of our two Fujifilm Frontier SP3000 Scanners (named 'Gen' and 'Grumpy').
+- Once developed your film is then scanned using one of our Fujifilm Frontier Scanners.
 This is where the magic happens.
-We have customised our SP3000s to get the most analogue goodness out of your films.
+We have customised our scanners to get the most analogue goodness out of your films.
 However, we do understand that not everyone's taste is the same, so we recommend you letting us know if you aren't happy with your scans.
 Some people prefer flatter scans where others prefer darker shadows, feel free to let us know if you have this preference or you can let our team do their thing and see how it comes out.

 - Once scanned we will share the scans back to you via a shared google drive folder.
 This is where all your films will end up.
 Please do not change this folder as we need it to remain the same for your future scans.
 You'll get an email when the files are uploaded and ready for viewing!
 If you do not wish for your scans to be shared via Google Drive then please contact us directly.